MarCodeMetz/ToDo_List/README.md

 # ToDo_List
-ToDo List created with HTML, CSS and JavaScript
+ToDo List created with HTML, CSS and jQuery